What to Wear in Thailand? With Free Printable Checklist

 • A fancier pair of sandals for partying.

-• Closed shoes like a pair of black trainers (go with everything) for scooter rides – don’t attempt mopeds in flip-flops you will scrape or burn your feet (Craig scraped, I burnt).
+• Closed shoes like black trainers (go with everything) for scooter rides.
+Don’t attempt mopeds in flip-flops; you will scrape or burn your feet.
+Craig scraped, and I burnt mine.

-• Gortex waterproof hiking shoes or boots (shoes are lighter, I wear Salomon US / UK which I trekked with to Machu Picchu. , Craig wears Scarpa boots for treks and wading his way through monsoon roadblocks!
+• Gortex waterproof hiking shoes or boots or shoes that are lighter.
+I wear Salomon US / UK, which I trekked with to Machu Picchu.
+Craig wears Scarpa boots for treks and wading his way through monsoon roadblocks!

 That’s it, don’t pack another pair.
 You are just wasting precious space.